malmgrenola/square-circles/README.md

 ### Known Bugs

-- On some mobile devices something is not perfect.
+- On some mobile devices the interactive map is not perfect and manual zooming might be needed.
-  - Something is slightly different. wit
+- Season Camping can be booked on any date and does not have fixed dates.

 ## Deployment